FlowerStar86/CovoBuddy/README.md

 - Fallback: revert to last stable version if issues
 - Decisions: focused on voice-only interaction; planned feature to have AI prompt users to use learned words in sentences (implementation limited by token availability)
 - Blockers: app store publishing requires additional setup; further real-device testing needed

+Planned feature: After teaching new words, the AI will prompt users to use them in spoken sentences to reinforce learning.
+Implementation may be limited by AI token availability in Thunkable.